 Rumors and release

 The "AirTags" have been rumored since its discovery in early iOS 13 beta builds referencing the device.
-While nothing has yet been announced, more signs point to a potential spring release.
+While nothing has yet been announced, more signs pointed to a potential spring 2021 release.
 Ming-Chi Kuo has even predicted it to be one of the several devices Apple could announce in March.
-An Apple supplier has also recently acquired an ultra-wideband chipmaker recently, thus renewing interest in the impending release.
+An Apple supplier has also recently acquired an ultra wideband chipmaker recently, thus renewing interest in the impending release.